enzsft/cli/README.md

 Ok, so the above tests aren't "BAD TESTS"!
 They assert all the behaviour of the handler well enough.
 They'll even result in 100% test coverage!
 However...
 We injected a perfect options object each time.
 These tests would still pass if we changed the alternative name for the capitalize option from `"c"` to `"b"`.

-In order to combat this we provide a simple test utility function, `buildArgv`. hat allows us to invoke the command closer to how a user does!
+In order to combat this we provide a simple test utility function, `buildArgv`.
+This allows us to invoke the command just how a user does!
 With a command string!

 ```js
 import { createCli } from "@enzsft/cli";